 Does Sencha Tea Have Caffeine?

 Like other Camellia sinensis teas, sencha tea does contain this stimulant.
-However, you don't have to worry – the caffeine content in sencha is typically very low, with only 30 milligrams in every cup.14 Even so, if you have any sensitivity to caffeine, you may want to moderate your intake of this beverage.
+However, the caffeine content in sencha is typically very low, with only 30 milligrams in every cup.16 Even so, if you have any sensitivity to caffeine, you may want to moderate your intake of this beverage.

 How to Make Sencha Tea

 There is an art to making sencha tea, to ensure that you maximize its nutrients and do not ruin the flavor.
-For example, directly pouring freshly boiled water onto sencha leaves will give you a bitter brew.15 Here's how to make sencha tea properly:16
+It is usually prepared in a special small pot called "kyusu," and served in small, porcelain cups with no handles.
+Here's how to brew sencha tea:17

 How to Store Sencha Tea

-Loose leaf green tea lives like sencha should be kept in a sealed, airtight container that can keep away odors.
-It should be opened as little as possible so that it will not be exposed to the elements.
-Store in a cool, dark place – this will help keep it fresh for up to six months.
-You can also place the sealed container in the refrigerator, so the tea will stay fresh for about a year.17
+Loose leaf green tea leaves like sencha should be kept in a sealed, airtight container that can keep away odors.
+The container should be opened as little as possible so that it will not be exposed to the elements.
+Store in a cool, dark place — this will help keep it fresh for up to six months.
+You can also place the sealed container in the refrigerator, so the tea will stay fresh for about a year.18

 Sencha Tea Side Effects

-The caffeine in sencha tea may lead to a number of side effects, such as headaches, nausea, stomach upset, heart palpitations, dizziness and anxiety.
-Don't drink sencha tea if you experience these effects, as you may be sensitive to caffeine.
+Consuming too much sencha tea may lead to excessive caffeine intake, which can trigger a number of side effects, such as headaches, heart palpitations, dizziness and anxiety, among caffeine-sensitive individuals.19 Don't drink sencha tea if you experience these effects.
 Caffeinated drinks are also ill-advised for pregnant or breastfeeding women.
-Other rare side effects that may occur from sencha tea include:18
+Other side effects that may occur from Camellia sinensis teas include:

-- Iron deficiency – Sencha tea may contain antioxidants and polyphenolic compounds that can interfere with your body's iron absorption, leading to anemia and iron deficiency.
-To prevent this, limit your intake to 1 to 2 cups per day.
+- Iron deficiency — The tannins in green tea can interfere with your body's iron absorption, leading to anemia and iron deficiency.21 To prevent this, limit your intake to 1 to 2 cups per day.

-- Stomach upset – The tannins in sencha tea may irritate the stomach, causing nausea, diarrhea, bloating and cramping.
-Again, limit your intake to no more than 2 cups per day.
+- Stomach upset — The caffeine in tea may irritate the stomach, causing nausea, diarrhea, cramping and frequent urination.22 Again, limit your intake to no more than 2 cups per day.
 Try drinking it with food as well.

 Settle Into a Cup of Sencha for an Authentic Japanese Tea Experience